 We publish full details of the aid we give to other countries, in line with the UK Aid Transparency Guarantee.
 The scheme means we have to say where aid cash goes in a comparable, accurate and timely way.

-We publish information on money donated overseas in line with the International Aid Transparency Initiative (IATI).
+We publish information on money donated overseas in line with the International Aid Transparency Initiative (IATI), and are now asking our partners to do the same.
 IATI aims to make information on aid spending more accessible around the world.